 There are good reasons why and how you should plan your video, for example so that you can run an efficient shoot.
-So, for optimal results, consider these best practices on how to plan and film a 2-person interview.
+So, for optimal results, consider these best practices on how to plan a 2-person interview.
+Check out our video overview to learn more about planning a 2-person interview:

 VARIANTS of the 2-person video interview: